 Our CEO Ian Johnston reflects, “We are at an inflection point – not just as a company but as an industry.
 Osprey – which evokes feelings of power, speed and clean air – provides a straightforward, recognisable name that encapsulates our long-held values of simple, open-access charging.
 A unique and memorable brand to build on as we become the user-focussed network of choice.”

 Having formally started the process of changing the company’s name, it will take several months for the re-name to be complete.
 The process is due to be completed in autumn this year, when drivers can expect to see the new name and logo on chargepoints.
-Until then, we will continue to operate as Osprey Charging.
+Until then, we will continue to operate as Engenie.
 Our customers do not need to do anything and will be fully informed of the official name-change and launch of Osprey in autumn.
 Drivers can still expect the same nationwide network of simple, accessible rapid chargers with contactless payment and on-site amenities before and after the name change.
 The orange colour and visual branding which reflects the company’s mission to enable ‘cleaner transport for cleaner air’ will remain the same.
 We are already in touch with our partners and will work closely with them to ensure a smooth transition.